Eclipsed-Y/AutoSave/README.md

 # AutoSave
-Automatically download images from artstation
+Automatically download images from Artstation by simulating the behavior of browsers.